 Kaz-ur put a furry claw on her shoulder.
 “The honour is ours, always.
 You are welcome anytime.”

 Taylor blinked.
-“Oh, so who gets to be the voice of the village?”
+“Who gets to be the voice of the village?”

 Samook smiled shyly.
 “I got the tongue.
 It is a great honour.
-I hope I will be able to live up to the task.”
+I hope I will live up to the task.”

 “I’m sure you’ll do just fine,” Taylor nodded at Samook.

 “You talk well, you will teach well,” said Char, his cheeks yellow-green.

 Kaz-ur looked at Samook appraisingly.
 “She is young, but has proven herself many times over.
 Six ears and more, well earned on her own.
 If I did not already have a mate…”

 “Kaz-ur!” said Samook as she turned away.
 “I am too young.”

 “Not for long, Samook.
 You must choose a mate wisely, and you will be ready soon.
 I only meant to say if I had not already had a mate, that when the time came, I hope you would have considered me.”

 Samook looked at the ground.
 “I am young and know little.”